-There is plenty to learn before you take your journey to Machu Picchu, so here are some Machu Picchu facts that you may not have known
+There is much to learn before embarking on your trip to Machu Picchu town and the ruins, so here we offer you some Machu Picchu facts that you may not have known or need to know.

-- Machu Picchu was discovered by Yale University professor Hiram Bingham in 1911 with the help of a local farm boy.
+- Machu Picchu was discovered by Yale University professor Hiram Bingham in 1911 with the help of a local farmer.

-- When discovered the citadel was covered by jungle, but the terraces where in use by farmers.
+- When it was discovered, the citadel was covered by jungle, but the terraces were in use by farmers.

 - Machu Picchu was recently named one of the Seven Wonders of the World.

-- No wheels were used to transport heavy rocks for the construction of the city.
+- Wheels were not used to transport heavy rocks for the construction of the city.

-- Structures were built with a technique called “ashlar.”
-Stones are cut to fit together without mortar.
-Remarkably, not even a needle can fit in between two stones.
+- The structures were built with a technique called “Sillar“.
+The stones are cut to fit without mortar.
+Surprisingly, not even a needle can fit between two stones.

-- The citadel is divided in two parts: Hanan and Urin according with the Inca tradition.
+- The citadel is divided into two parts: Hanan and Urin according to the Inca tradition.

 - Many of the stones that were used to build the city weighed more than 50 tons.